faranakopolis/Sumino/README.md

     _cons: if we scale up this system then we would have more than one Django server and based on which server accepts each API request, the total value could be unreliable.
 + Calculate and store the total value in the Redis database and update it each time the sum API is being called.

-Clearly, the second approach is better, but right now we are not dealing with a great amount of data and calculating the total value from the number table in the postgres is good enough for us.
+Clearly, the second approach is better, but right now we are not dealing with a great amount of data and calculating the total value from the number table in the postgres is good enough for us and in my opinion this database design is good for now.

 _To download the SQL dump file you can click [here](https://github.com/maripillon/Sumino/tree/master/db%20dump)_

 ## System Design

-For more information on designing the system (report) continue reading...
+Having in mind that the framework is Django Rest, I should have chosen between two kind of implementation for my Views
+- Class based views
+- Function based views

+Although class based views increase the code readabality but in this specific project, we don't need to use all of the CRUD method, we don't really have that many models to use and our APIs doesn't relate to eachother, therefore it's better to use the function based views for implementation.

+_In order to scale up in the future we could change the implementation method to class based._